Skip to content

 Where can I find politician stock trading information?

-All politician securities trading must be reported to the SEC and remain available online.
-However, due to the size and volume of financial disclosures reported, it is often more convenient to use a congressional trading tracker.
+All politician securities trading must be reported to the Clerk of the House and the Secretary of the Senate websites and remain available online.
+However, due to the size and volume of financial disclosures reported, it is often more convenient to use a congressional trading tracker such as Finbold Signals.

 Finance Digest